Notification Process for Brief Absences for Medical or Personal Reasons

 If the alleged prohibited conduct was committed by a faculty member or a staff member, the College will process the allegation consistent with the Faculty Handbook or Staff Handbook, respectively.
 Potential sanctions include, but are not limited to, reassignment, suspension, or termination of employment.

 Elizabethtown College will maintain a report of all alleged violations of this policy or of federal or state laws related to hazing that are reported to the College.
 The College will publish updated reports on January 1 and August 1 of each year and will publish each updated report on the Office of Student Rights and Responsibilities’ website.

 This policy statement provides information to individuals using animals to assist with disability related needs at Elizabethtown College.
 The use of animals on campus falls into two categories: service animals and assistance animals:

-In accordance with Section 504 of the Rehabilitation Act of 1973 and the Americans with Disabilities Act of 1990 (ADA), Elizabethtown College seeks to accommodate persons with disabilities requiring the assistance of a qualified service animal.
+In accordance with Section 504 of the Rehabilitation Act of 1973 the Americans with Disabilities Act of 1990 (ADA), the Fair Housing Act, and the Americans with Disabilities Amendments Act of 2008 Elizabethtown College seeks to accommodate persons with disabilities requiring the assistance of a qualified service animal.
 We encourage individuals with service animals to share this information with the Office of Disability Services.

 Definitions: Service Animal